hawkeye17-warex/hnnp/docs/integration-guide.md

      - Reject outright (hardened mode), or
      - Accept with `suspicious` flag for investigation.

   If device is unregistered:

   - Cloud MAY skip MAC verification (no key yet) and accept events as anonymous presence.

+### 5.7 Anonymous mode policy

+Cloud deployments MAY configure an anonymous device policy via the `ANON_MODE` environment variable:

+- `ANON_MODE=allow` (default)
+  - Unlinked devices are accepted as anonymous presence, as described above.
+- `ANON_MODE=warn`
+  - Unlinked devices are accepted, but presence_events are annotated internally, for example with:
+    - `anonymous = true`
+    - `policy = "warn"`
+  - This allows operators to monitor anonymous usage without blocking it.
+- `ANON_MODE=block`
+  - Unlinked devices are rejected with HTTP 403 on `/v2/presence`.
+  - No presence_event or presence_session is created, and no webhook is emitted for that report.

+Linked devices (with an active `(org_id, device_id)` link) are not affected by `ANON_MODE` and are always processed according to the normal verification rules.

 ### 5.7 Anti‑replay rules (Cloud)